[Notice]Not tax advice. State rules change. Consult a CPA before relocating. Last reviewed Apr 2026.

 Texas0%0%0%0%None

-Washington7% above $250K0%0%0% (B&O if business)Yes ($2.193M exempt, up to 20%)
+Washington7% above $278K, 9.9% over $1M0%0%0% (B&O if business)Yes ($3M exempt; up to 35% through Jun 2026, then 20%)

 Wyoming0%0%0%0%None